Tipi-Hack/tipi-hack.github.io/_drafts/2019-04-14-breizh-jail-calc.md

 However, the content of the above response doesn't allow us to write the desired payload.
 We need to retrieve more chars.

-We tried with the main function :
+We tried with the main function:
 ```javascript
 A=EVAL
 A+1